Uno-Takashi/Lizard-Runner/README.md

   - The lizard-runner employs a lightweight container to achieve build times that are competitive with the combination of actions/setup-python and pip.
 In most cases, preparation to begin analysis takes less than 30 seconds.
 - **Easy-to-use variable specification**
   - Wrapping command line arguments allows for more intuitive execution.
-- **CI mode is equipped**
+- **Can be embedded in CI**
-  - In CI mode, the job will fail if a warning is issued.
-This feature prevents overly complex code from being merged.
+  - The complexity of the code can always be measured.
+This prevents the inclusion of overly complex codes.

 ## Introduction